 Free apps typically impose quite stringent limits on the length of time for which you can share your screen with others (usually an hour or less), and the number of participants involved.
 The trouble with this is that video conferences can go on for a long time, and with remote working on the rise, the number of participants in these virtual meetings is also on the increase.
 This is why a lot of apps are proving inadequate.

 RingCentral and its all-in-one solution, however, allows you to sidestep these limitations.
 Its premium plan enables you to invite as many as 200 participants to your virtual meeting, and there’s also no time limit for web conferencing, allowing you to discuss matters in as much depth and detail as you need.

 You can share your screen with any online device, including mobile devices as well as tablets and laptops, and your viewers don’t have to install software to view it.
-You just send them a link and they can then click on it to see whatever it is you want to show them.
-In addition, you can take a screenshot of any web page (whether the whole thing or just part of it) without the hassle of closing your browser.
+You send them a link, and they can then click on it to see whatever it is you want to show them.
+Also, you can take a screenshot of any web page (whether the whole thing or just part of it) without the hassle of closing your browser.

 3. Dead Simple.

 Another screen sharing app which saves you the inconvenience of having to install software is Dead Simple, which has compatibility with Firefox and Chrome.
 You can also arrange audio conferencing and screen sharing free of charge, without the need to log in or sign up.
 However, the basic plan supports screen and audio sharing for up to four people; you can add up to 150 people if you sign up to Dead Simple’s paid service.